-Affiliated Faculty, NYU Wagner; Assistant Professor of Health Policy, NYU Langone School of Medicine
+Affiliated Faculty, NYU Wagner; Assistant Professor, NYU Langone School of Medicine

 Dr. Makarov specializes in the treatment of prostate cancer and benign prostatic hyperplasia (BPH), as well as bladder and kidney cancer.
 He has first-hand experience in the surgical and medical treatment of prostate cancer.
 In addition to his clinical expertise in urological oncology, Dr. Makarov is a highly regarded health services researcher.
 He received his undergraduate degree in economics from Yale University and his medical degree at the Johns Hopkins School of Medicine.
 He completed a surgical internship in the William S. Halsted Department of Surgery and a residency in urology at the James Buchanan Brady Urological Institute (both at Johns Hopkins).
 After completing his residency, Dr. Makarov continued on the faculty at Johns Hopkins as an Instructor in Urology.
 After this experience, Dr. Makarov completed a Masters in Health Sciences Research as a Robert Wood Johnson Foundation Clinical Scholar at Yale University School of Medicine.
 Dr. Makarov joined NYU Urology Associates in 2010.